 Day 1 -

 This city hugging the Atlantic Ocean is famous not only as the setting for the 1942 film Casablanca, but it is also the country's modern economic and cultural capital.
-If you arrive in the morning, you'll have the afternoon to see the sites, such as the King Hassan II Mosque, which is the largest in Morocco and has the world's tallest minaret.
-A few other sites worth seeing are the Place de Mohammed V and the Port of Casablanca.
+Travelers arriving in the morning or early afternoon may like to tour the historic port of Casablanca.
+Or perhaps visit the world’s tallest minaret at Morocco’s largest mosque, King Hassan II Mosque.

 Day 2 -